 Protect the skin in the baby’s diaper area with an ointment containing petroleum jelly or zinc oxide.
 This forms a barrier that helps prevent diaper rash by keeping moisture away from the skin.
 When you change the diaper, gently remove only the top layer of ointment.
 Then spread more on top of it.
 (Don’t rub off all of the ointment.
 This hurts the skin and can make diaper rash worse.)

-If your baby’s diaper rash doesn’t get better, call your health care provider.
+If your baby’s diaper rash doesn’t get better, call your baby's healthcare provider.